 And as we know from a wide variety of research, happiness matters in the workplace:

+As an employer, it’s your job to cater to these needs if you want high retention and optimal employee performance.
 But what about employing hourly workers?
-We believe, and the statistics show, that employing predominantly hourly workers comes with its own unique set of challenges.
-Let’s talk about it.
+Statistics show, that employing predominantly hourly workers comes with its own unique set of challenges.

-First, hourly workers are often dealing with severe financial stress.
+Hourly workers are often dealing with severe financial stress.
 Here are some of the average wages for common hourly workers positions:

 And considering the fact hourly workers take up 60% of the U.S. workforce and account for 80% of hires each year, it’s no wonder financial stress plagues most employees and businesses:

-In the meantime, hourly workers are falling prey to the alternative financial services industry.
-Payday loans, title loans, overdraft and late fees, and similar predatory financial services target upon urgent between-paycheck needs to make their profits, and it works.
+In the meantime, hourly workers are getting caught by the alternative financial services industry.
+Payday loans, title loans, overdraft, and late fees, and similar predatory financial services target upon urgent between-paycheck needs to make their profits, and it works.